Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

   * `debug_camera_save` and `debug_camera_load` now save and load `camera_<mapname>.txt` instead of `camera.txt`.
 A console message is now logged when the camera file isn't found.
   * `player_effect_set_max_rumble` is no longer a hard-coded alias for `player_effect_set_max_vibrate`.
 Map scripts (like a10 and d40) were updated.
 * H1A's versions of map scripts no longer use a repurposed `core_save_name` to signal mission segments.
 The function again behaves like legacy and a new `mcc_mission_segment` function was added instead.
-* Globals and functions are no longer locked to specific contexts like server.
+* Globals and functions are no longer locked to specific contexts like server or multiplayer.
+For example, you can use `cheat_spawn_warthog` in SP maps now when using [H1A Standalone][h1a-standalone-build].

 ## Debug globals
 * `debug_structure` shows invisible collision surfaces in semi-transparent red and includes a BSP bounding box now (Halo 2 Sapien backport).